-Criteria Requirement Eligible whistleblower You must be: (a) a current officer (usually a director or a secretary) of the Company; (b) a current employee of the Company (c) a contractor or employee of a contractor that has a current contract to supply goods or services to the Company; (d) a spouse, dependent, or other relative of a person listed at (a) to (c) above; and (e) an anonymous discloser.
-Who the disclosure is The disclosure must be made to: nust be made to: (a) the Company's auditor, or a member of the Company's audit team; (b) a director, secretary or senior manager of the Company; (c) a person authorised by the Company to receive whistleblower disclosures (e.g. the Protected Disclosure Officer); or (d) ASIC.
+Criteria Requirement Eligible You must be: whistleblower a. a current officer (usually a director or a secretary) of the Company; b. a current employee of the Company c. a contractor or employee of a contractor that has a current contract to supply goods or services to the Company; d. a spouse, dependent, or other relative of a person listed at (a) to (c) above; and e. an anonymous discloser.
+Who the disclosure The disclosure must be made to: is made to a. the Company's auditor, or a member of the Company's audit team; b. a director, secretary or senior manager of the Company; a person authorised by the Company to receive whistleblower disclosures (e.g. the Protected Disclosure Officer); or d.
+ASIC.
 Whether you provide your name As at 1 July 2019, it does not matter whether you provide your name; anonymous disclosers will also be protected under the Corporations Act.
-Reasonable grounds to suspect breach You must have reasonable grounds to suspect that the information that is disclosed indicates that the Company or a company officer may have breached the Corporations Act or the Australian Securities and Investments Commission Act 2001 (Cth).

-Criteria Requirement Made in good faith As at 1 July 2019, the 'good faith' test has been removed.
+You must have reasonable grounds to suspect that the information that is disclosed indicates that the Company or a company officer may have breached the Corporations Act or the Australian Securities and Investments Commission Act 2001 (Cth).
+As at 1 July 2019, the 'good faith' test has been removed.
 However, if your report is solely about a personal workplace grievance, you will not be covered by the Corporations Act.
+Reasonable grounds to suspect breach Made in good faith